sbbassam/UD_DataScientist/disaster_response_pipeline_project/README.md

 - Export the final model as a pickle file

 #### 3. Flask Web App
 This step, dispays the results in a Flask web app.
 You will need to upload your database file and pkl file with your model.
-The template files for the simple visualization is provided in a../template, for home page(master) and result page (go.html).
+The template files for the simple visualization is provided in a../template directory, for home page(master.html) and result page (go.html).
 Following is snapshot of the pages:

 ![HomePage](https://raw.githubusercontent.com/sbbassam/UD_DataScientist/master/disaster_response_pipeline_project/app/templates/HomePage.png)